Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/config-lab-scvmm-envs.md

 account that will be used by test agents and build agents.

 > [!NOTE]
-> You must have a team project collection already created for this step of
+> You must have a project collection already created for this step of
 > the configuration.

-To configure Lab Management for each team project collection:
+To configure Lab Management for each project collection:

   1. To select the library share to use to store virtual machines, templates, and SCVMM environments, choose **Team